UW-GDA/ICESat-2_Snowdepth/README.md

 # ICESat-2_Snowdepth
 Evaluating the efficacy of ICESat-2 data to measure snow depth over Tuolumne Meadows, CA.

-## Hannah Besso and Kory Swabb
+Hannah Besso and Kory Swabb

 ## Project Title
 Snow depth?
-Snow problem!
+S'now problem!

 ## Summary
 This project will be evaluating the efficacy of ICESat-2 data to measure snow depth over Tuolumne Meadows in Yosemite.

 ## Background
-Tuolumne Meadows is located in Yosemite National Park, CA The Upper Tuolumne River Watershed is a unique area for hydrologists to study, as it is one the only designated wilderness areas to provide a water source to a major city (San Francisco)
+* Tuolumne Meadows is located in Yosemite National Park, CA
+* The Upper Tuolumne River Watershed is a unique area for hydrologists to study, as it is one the only designated wilderness areas to provide a water source to a major city (San Francisco)
-The watershed is snow-melt dependent, and drains to the Hetch Hetchy Reservoir
+* The watershed is snow-melt dependent, and drains to the Hetch Hetchy Reservoir

 ## Problem statement, question(s) and/or objective(s)